common-voice/common-voice/docs/submitting-bulk-sentences.md

 - Additional infomation about why this source is eligible for inclusion in a CC0 dataset
 - A blank column for our team to use in the quality control process
 - An optional column showing the domain for sentences, as described in [this blog post](https://foundation.mozilla.org/en/blog/domain-datasets-common-voice/)
+- An optional column for the language variant of sentence(s), where applicable

 The more information you are able to provide in the Source column, the easier it will be to get your bulk sentence submission validated.